wallento/wallento.github.io.old/content/post/20200612-verilator-waivers/index.md

    that the assignments should not be changed.
 Probably, you want to add another comment why exactly you believe this is a good idea.

-   The drawback of this approach is that it needs you are touching the code to silence the Verilator linter.
-This may be undesirable, especially if your tool zoo is large..
+   An advantage is that the issue and its solution are directly linked, which is a good idea in general.
+The drawback of this approach is that it needs you are touching the code to silence the Verilator linter, especially if you are using third-party code.
+This may be undesirable, especially if your tool zoo is large.

 ## Waiver statements